Treats glaucoma, certain types of epilepsy, and fluid retention (edema).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not take aspirin while you are using acetazolamide unless your doctor tells you to.
-Some medicines that contain aspirin are Aggrenox®, Alka-Seltzer®, and Percodan®.
+- Do not take aspirin while you are using acetazolamide unless your doctor tells you to.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have diabetes, or lung, kidney, or liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, or lung or liver disease.

 Possible Side Effects While Using This Medicine